 - Bread: Toasted naan bread, garlic bread, and whole wheat pita bread.

-- Grains: Like brown rice, basmati, or quinoa.
+- Grains: Like Instant Pot brown rice, Instant Pot basmati rice, or Instant Pot quinoa.
 For a lower carb option, you could use cauliflower rice.

 - Yogurt: A dollop of yogurt over the creamy green lentil curry will add creaminess and offset the spice.